daserzw/oidc-edu-wg/charter.md

 ## Background Information

-* Related work and liaison relationships
+### Related work and liaison relationships

+#### Related work
+* The JRA3T3 task force of GEANT4-2
+* REFEDS OIDCre Working Group

+#### Liaison relationships
+* REFEDS (the Research and Education FEDerations group)
+* The eduGAIN Steering Group
+* CACTI, Community Architecture Committee for Trust and Identity
+* AARC - Authentication and Authorization for Research Collaboration
+* Internet2 OIDC-OAuth Deployment Working Group

+### Proposers
-* Proposers
+* TBD

-* Anticipated contributions
+### Anticipated contributions
+#### OIDCre Working Group
+* "White Paper for implementation of mappings between SAML 2.0 and OpenID Connect in Research and Education"